rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  on the Huberman Lab podcast.
 *  So again, it's Huberman Lab on all social media platforms.
 *  If you haven't already subscribed
-*  to our Neural Network Newsletter,
+*  to our neural network newsletter,
-*  our Neural Network Newsletter is a zero-cost newsletter
+*  our neural network newsletter is a zero-cost newsletter
 *  that provides podcast summaries,
 *  as well as protocols in the form of brief
 *  one to three-page PDFs that cover everything